jigx-com/jigx-docs-examples/docs/Components/avatar.md

 :::VerticalSplitItem
 This example shows the avatar component in a jig.
 It can be used for employee headshots, company logos, or flags.

-**Examples:
+**Examples:**
-**See the full code sample using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/avatar/static-data/avatar-as-children-of-jig/avatar-picture.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/avatar/static-data/avatar-as-children-of-jig/avatar-picture.jigx).
-See the full code sample using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/avatar/dynamic-data/avatar-as-children-of-jig/avatar-picture-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/avatar/dynamic-data/avatar-as-children-of-jig/avatar-picture-dynamic.jigx).

-**Datasources:
+**Datasources:**
-**See the full datasource code sample for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/examples/static-global.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource code sample for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/examples/static-global.jigx).
-See the full datasource code sample for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/examples/dynamic-global.jigx" target="_blank">GitHub</a>.
+See the full datasource code sample for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/examples/dynamic-global.jigx)..
 :::
 ::::